kekse1/norbert/README.md

 actually atm without any real input data (see the next point, below), but the **root** processor will work nevertheless.

+And the `console` (as direct interface) is also working great right now, so I'm **already** able to give my Norbert some input data to think about (can also be pipe'd.
+Great for `ffmpeg`, and many other use cases).

 Next, mostly the last part, will be the `crawler` for text/code/.. input and the conversion scripts for media input, which will be audio and video, mostly.
 Notice: I'm going to feed it in **RAW PCM**, so it'll work with the real data, no codecs (right now).

-And the `console` is also working great right now, so I'm **already** able to give my Norbert some input data to think about (can also be pipe'd.
-Great for `ffmpeg`, and many other use cases).

 ### Example screenshot
 Also visible: not all of my **profiles**, to (e.g..) easily decide the parameters for each data